 2012: (July; American Academy of Pediatrics Journal): European researchers tracked the health of 397 Finnish children born between September 2002 and May 2005.
 When the infants were 9 weeks old, parents began keeping weekly diaries to document indicators of their health (including runny noses, coughs and ear infections), also noting when their babies were given antibiotics.
 At one year of age, researchers determined that dogs were linked to a reduced incidence of various upper respiratory illnesses: babies who lived with dogs were 31% more likely to be in good health than those who didn't.
 The children with pet dogs were 44% less likely to develop ear infections and 29% less likely to have used antibiotics during their first year, the report said.
 The effect was amplified for children whose dogs spent more time outdoors: researchers explained that dirt brought into their homes by these dogs caused the children’s immune systems to mature faster than they would have otherwise.
 “We speculate that animal contacts could help to mature the immunologic system, leading to more composed immunologic response and shorter duration of infections,” they wrote.
 (The study didn't include children whose parents had allergies to dogs).
 CLICK HERE to read the full report.

-HYGIENE HYPOTHESIS, the premise that in today’s modern, ultra-hygienic living conditions, children aren’t being exposed to as many infections and microbes as in the past: with the result that their immune systems remain immature.
-An allergic reaction is an overreaction of the body’s natural defenses to an otherwise harmless substance.
-Researchers believe that growing up with pets trains a child’s immune system to be less reactive to allergens.
+An allergic reaction is an overreaction of the body’s natural immune response (inflammation) to an otherwise harmless substance.
+Researchers believe that growing up with pets “trains” a child’s immune system to be less reactive to allergens.
 More recent studies have focused on high exposure (more than 2 pets per household) with the same results.

 For example, when children play with cats or dogs, the animals may scratch or lick them, transferring enough “Gram-negative” bacteria (endotoxins, which are the remains of dead bacteria) to temper the way the child's immune system responds.
 Scientists believe that regular exposure to endotoxins, (also found in dirt), may explain the ultimately defensive health benefits of pets in the home.
 However, on a related note, parents who smoke wipe out the anti-allergy benefits their infants receive from early pet exposure; (Medical College of Georgia).